 - (1) Mr. Howard is a partner at Davies Ward Phillips & Vineberg LLP, a law firm that provides legal services to SmartCentres and the MG Entities from time to time.
 He is also appointed to the Board by the MG Entities.
 Neither of these facts result in Mr. Howard not qualifying as independent under applicable securities laws for general purposes.
 However, under the TSX rules and the Institutional Shareholder Services guidelines, Mr. Howard may be considered not independent by virtue of his relationships to SmartCentres and the MG Entities.
 Accordingly, the Board has determined that Mr. Howard is not independent for the purposes of NI 58-101.
-See "Trustees Independence". - (2) This amount was determined by multiplying the number of Voting Units held by Mr. Howard by the closing price of the Units on the TSX on April 19, 2022. - (3) This amount was determined by multiplying the aggregate number of Deferred Units held by Mr. Howard by the closing price of the Units on the TSX on April 19, 2022. - (4) See "Corporate Governance Alignment of Interests with Unitholders Minimum Unit Ownership by Trustees".
+See "Trustees Independence". - (2) Mr. Howard resigned from the Corporate Governance and Compensation Committee on March 31, 2023 and was replaced thereon by Ms. Bannister. - (3) This amount was determined by multiplying the number of Voting Units held by Mr. Howard by the closing price of the Units on the TSX on March 31, 2023. - (4) This amount was determined by multiplying the aggregate number of Deferred Units held by Mr. Howard by the closing price of the Units on the TSX on March 31, 2023. - (5) See "Corporate Governance Alignment of Interests with Unitholders Minimum Unit Ownership by Trustees".

-SYLVIE LACHANCEAge: 62 Ontario, Canada
+SYLVIE LACHANCE Age: 63 Ontario, Canada